 In her book on miscarriage, Elise Erikson Barrett shares a number of things to avoid saying to someone who has had a miscarriage.

 1. Any sentence that starts with "at least."
-For example, "At least you are young; you can have another child."
-Comments like this can invalidate an individual's loss.
+For example, "At least you are young, you can have another child."
+Comments like this invalidate Maria's loss.